 - Utilizing standardized admission and discharge tools for assessment

-- Demonstrated ability to deal with substance abusers in a supportive, non-judgmental manner, on both a one-on-one basis and as part of a team,
+- Demonstrated ability to deal with people with substance use disorders in a supportive, non-judgmental manner, on both a one-on-one basis and as part of a team,

-Support for and an understanding of the mission and purpose of The Salvation Army in Canada.
+- Ability and willingness to develop an understanding and support for the mission and purpose of The Salvation Army in Canada and its implications as related to position responsibilities.

 We thank all applicants, however, only those candidates to be interviewed will be contacted.